by Feli Chic'Cuisine

 7. If blind baking (pre-baking) a pie crust, line the crust with parchment paper and fill it with pie weights, dried beans or rice.
 Bake until the edge just begins to colour.
 Remove the weights and carefully prick the bottom and sides with a fork to prevent air bubbles.

-STEP 1 Into a bowl, combine flour and salt; cut in butter.
-Using your fingertips rub the butter into the flour.
+In a large a bowl, combine the flour and salt.
+Add the cold butter to the bowl and use your fingers to rub it into the flour mixture.
 No pressing, just soft motion, making sure all the butter remain coated, until the mixture looks like breadcrumbs.

 ''Worthless people live only to eat and drink; people of worth eat and drink only to live". ― Socrates